jmanc3/winbar/README.md

 * It's recommended you set Papirus as your systems icon theme (you can use something like lxappearance to do that)

+* The default font set in ~/.config/winbar/winbar.cfg is "Segoe UI" so either have that on your system or set it to something else

+* There are three themes available default, light, dark, and dark-clear.
+Set your preferred in ~/.config/winbar/winbar.cfg

 * Winbar is tested against openbox but it should work with other EWMH compliant window managers.

 * Change the value of the interface variable in the config file so winbar can display correct network status information. (~/.config/winbar/winbar.cfg)